 For more detailed information about claims and claim management the FIDIC Guide for Practitioners has been published.
 The authors are Axel-Volkmar Jaeger and Dr. Götz-Sebastian Hök.
 Further guidance on the interpretation of FIDIC Claim management provisions is available here.
-Sebastian Hök permanently reviews gazetes, data bases and other sources in order to summarize and share the developments with FIDIC users.
+Sebastian Hök permanently reviews gazetes, data bases and other sources in order to summarize and share legal developments with FIDIC users.

 Dr. Hök is and was active as arbitrator, adjudicator and mediator in particular in airport projects, road projects, irrigation projects, wastewater treatment plant projects, harbour projects and windmill farm projects and regarding consultancy agreements.
-He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Ethiopia, Germany, India, Marocco, Mexico, Palestine and Tanzania.
+He has specific experience as a member of Dispute Adjudication Boards in Armenia, Bosnia, Ethiopia, Germany, India, Kahzakhstan, Morocco, Mexico, Palestine and Tanzania.
 He has also served as court expert and expert witness.

-Dr. Hök has conducted FIDIC training courses in Austria, Bosnia, Botswana, Cameroon, Denmark, France, Germany, India, Indonesia, Iran, Kenya, Korea, Philippines, Oman, Qatar, Papua New Guinea, Serbia, Sudan, Tanzania, Timor Leste, Uganda.
-He is a fully accredited FIDIC Trainer providing all common FIDIC Modules and Advanced courses as well.
+Dr. Hök has conducted FIDIC training courses in Austria, Bosnia, Botswana, Cameroon, Denmark, France, Germany, Ghana, India, Indonesia, Iran, Kenya, Korea, Kuwait, Philippines, Oman, Qatar, Papua New Guinea, Serbia, Sudan, Tanzania, Timor Leste, Uganda.
+He is a fully accredited FIDIC Trainer providing all common FIDIC modules and advanced courses as well.